NETWAYS/foreman-training/plugins/10_remote_execution.md

 * It can handle different protocols
  * SSH
  * Ansible
+ * Salt
+* Provides a Cockpit integration via SSH

 * _Use case:_
  * Trigger configuration management runs immediately
  * Execute one-time or irregular commands
  * Orchestrate operations on servers
  * OpenSCAP scans on demand
+ * Webconsole to the systems

 ~~~SECTION:handouts~~~